CCXaoXX/HSNPL-master/Heterogeneous Graph Construction/README.md

 You may change the dataset by modifying the variable "dataset = 'example'" in the top of the code "train.py" or use arguments (see train.py).

-Our datasets can be downloaded from [Google Drive](https://drive.google.com/open?id=1pz1IMdJqkKidD7eEc3T_2-VkrUhkUKd4).
-PS: I have accidentally deleted some files, but I tried to restore them, hope they will run correctly.